HexaEightTeam/HexaEight-Token-Server/authorization-samples/README.md

     Client-Apps }|..|{ Resrource-Server : access-apis
 ```

+---

+### Authorization Policy Groundwork

-If you have the answers to the below authorization questions, you will be in a postion to modify the authorization policy files as per your environment.
+If you have the answers to the below authorization questions, you will be in a postion to modify the authorization policy files using a simple text editor to suit your requirement.

 The model.conf and captchamodel.conf is a global configuration do NOT require any changes.